-- 1. Ask for an appointment with the Director or Administrator to discuss your concerns. - 2.
-If this does not solve the problem, set an appointment with the Headmaster for a meeting with you and the Director or Administrator. - 3.
+- 1. Ask for an appointment with the Director or Administrator to discuss your concerns. - If this does not solve the problem, set an appointment with the Head of School for a meeting with you and the Director or Administrator. - 3.
 If this does not solve the problem, a written appeal may be submitted to the Board of Trustees regarding the problem, you believe, is still unresolved.
-(Any request for the Board of Trustees to review an action/decision of the Headmaster must be approved by the affirmative vote of a majority of the Executive Committee before such Board review is made.)
+(Any request for the Board of Trustees to review an action/decision of the Head of School must be approved by the affirmative vote of a majority of the Executive Committee before such Board review is made.)

-If a parent has a conflict with the Headmaster:
+If a parent has a conflict with the Head of School:

-- 1. Ask for an appointment with the headmaster to discuss your concerns. - If this does not solve the problem, a written appeal may be submitted to the Board of Trustees regarding the problem, you believe, is still unresolved.
+- 1. Ask for an appointment with the Head of School to discuss your concerns. - 2.
+If this does not solve the problem, a written appeal may be submitted to the Board of Trustees regarding the problem, you believe, is still unresolved.
 (Any request for the Board of Trustees to review an action by the faculty, staff or administration must be approved by the affirmative vote of a majority of the Executive Committee before such Board review is made.)